mukira/e-GovermentOS/BUILD_GUIDE.md

 ### Build Phases

-The script uses the official e-GovernmentOS build system with these phases:
+The script uses the official BrowserOS build system with these phases:

 1. **Setup Phase** (`--setup`)
    - Cleans previous builds